download resume as PDF

 Senior Risk and Quantitative Analyst (ED-level term contract)

-Led team and negotiations in due diligence and purchase of a $4.5B CLO manager.
+Led due diligence and purchase of a $4.5B CLO manager to transition from run-off book to active portfolio

 Diamond Management and Technology Consultants, Chicago, IL